aqemery/pyodide-react/README.md

 # pyodide-react
 An example of using Pyodide in React

+See [Using Python inside a React web app with Pyodide](https://adamemery.dev/articles/pyodide-react) for more details.

 Pyodide is a Python interpreter compiled for WebAssembly.
 It allows you to run Python code in the browser.

 https://pyodide.org/en/stable/